VGanesh1798/web-dev-notes/frontend/css/basics.md

 Boxes also have an `outline`, which is not part of the box model but is often used for accessibility reasons to highlight active items.

-Boxes also have a `display` that affects how they stack. `block` elements stack on top of one another and `inline` elements wrap around the page, flowing with text.
+Lastly, boxes have a `display` that affects how they stack. `block` elements stack on top of one another and `inline` elements wrap around the page, flowing with text.
 A third type is `inline-block`, which sort of combines the flowing nature of inline boxes but can have its height and width affected like block boxes.

 ## Text
 Text is an inline element that flows along the page until the end of line is reached or a line break is put in with `<br>`.
 Text can either be styled by changing font or layout.
 Using a **font stack** allows us to choose multiple fonts for a browser to pick from, in case it doesn't support one (looking at you, Internet Explorer).